7 Dyslexia strengths you should know about

 What is dyslexia?

-Dyslexia is a learning difficulty that affects reading and spelling skills.
+Dyslexia is a learning difficulty that can affect reading and spelling skills.
 Dyslexia has nothing to do with intelligence; it simply describes a different kind of cognitive processing.
-Dyslexia can present in different ways, but most people struggle with phonological dyslexia which makes it difficult to split words into their component sounds.
-This interrupts the decoding process in reading and is why many dyslexics also struggle with spelling.
+Dyslexia can present in different ways, but many people struggle with phonological dyslexia which makes it difficult to split words into their component sounds.

 Strategies for dyslexic learners

-It's not uncommon to find a dyslexic student relies primarliy on sight reading, which is a form of whole word recognition that doesn't involve sounding words out.
-Many students with dyslexia also use spelling strategies, including creating mnemonics devices to remember hard-to-learn words.
+Many students with dyslexia will benefit from spelling strategies, including creating mnemonics devices to remember hard-to-learn words.
 Mastering touch-typing is another strategy that can help.
 Typing transforms a word's spelling into a sequence of key-strokes and muscle movements, which may be easier for someone with dyslexia to remember.

 Learn more about keyboarding and why it helps people who struggle with dyslexia.